 • Children of Mount Zion – The group runs Environmental and Youth Sustainable Development projects in Moshi.
 The project aimed in repatriating a massive youth population in urban where they are not engaged in productive to settle in Shamba or “farm” where they will be engaged in food production.
 The group involves Sons and Daughters of Jah Rastafari.

-• Yam Makaa Village – Over a past decade from 2002, our company has being supporting different projects in different villages on the slopes of Mt.
+•Yam Makaa Village – For two decades from 2002 our company has being supporting different projects in different villages on the slopes of Mt.
 Kilimanjaro and Mt.
 Meru which in turn has not made significant desired impact.
 In leading the efforts in combating the climate change effect to Yam Makaa Village, for three consecutive years, Kushiland will support Yam Makaa Village in planting 10,000 indigenous trees of different species with a noble call MY VILLAGE!.

 Plan Unforgettable Tanzania Experience Today